snowdonr/pyms-minerva/README.rst

     deprecation >= 2.0.6

-PyMassSpec also requires 'mp4py', installation instructions for which can be found at: https://mpi4py.readthedocs.io/en/stable/
+PyMassSpec can also make use of 'mpi4py' if it is installed.
+See https://mpi4py.readthedocs.io/en/stable/ for further information.

 Usage